yodobrin/mlops-v2/README.md

 ```

-### 4 - Submit a training job (prep, train, evaluate, model registeration)
+### 4 - Submit a training job (prep, train, evaluate, model registration)

-Now lets run a training job, submiting the job and then opening the web ui to monitor it.
+Now lets run a training job, submitting the job and then opening the web ui to monitor it.
 (This would work on mac/linux)

 ```azurecli